type,'home') !== false) { $hometype = true; } ?>

 What are KA10 panels?

-To support Registrars and their Educational Supervisors to develop and demonstrate these learning outcomes, an additional formative assessment of this Key Area was developed to ensure that registrars are ready to perform at consultant level on completion of training.
-The timing of this formative assessment allows for additional training needs to be picked up and addressed as required before the end of training.
+To support Registrars and their Educational Supervisors in developing and demonstrating these competences, an additional formative assessment was established.
+This assessment helps ensure registrars are prepared for consultant-level practice upon completing training.
+The timing of the assessment allows for identification and resolution of any additional training needs before the end of the programme.

-Further information is available on the FPH website, ka10-assessment-guidance-version-14.pdf (fph.org.uk)
+Further information is available on the FPH website.
+Click here for more information.

 Public Health Registrar Conference